jphill01/HACSim.R/README.md

 > HAC.simrep() **(needed only if HAC.sim() does not converge to at least p)**

-Depending on the size of input paramters to the simulation, the algorithm in its current form, can be quite slow to reach full convergence.
+Depending on the size of input parameters to the simulation, the algorithm in its current form, can be quite slow to reach full convergence.
 For a species with equal haplotype frequency, saturation of the haplotype accumulation curve is reached very rapidly.
 On the other hand, for a species with many rare haplotypes, the generated haplotype accumulation curve will take signficantly longer to reach an asymptote, since rare haplotypes will not be sampled as frequently as dominant ones.

 ### Examples (Step 2 above) ###